Comprehensive SSTI Guide

 DetectionTemplate injection testingMathematical expressions, error analysis

-IdentificationTemplate engine fingerprintingSpecific syntax testing
+IdentificationTemplate engine fingerprintingSpecific syntax testing, decision tree

 ExploitationPayload developmentEngine documentation, trial and error